Ladefoged Scholarship Awards

 An application consists of:

-(1) three printed copies of a two-page statement, which should include a Project Description, a Budget, and a Budget Justification (please submit these to the SAO); and
+(1) submit a two-page statement, which should include a Project Description, a Budget, and a Budget Justification (please submit these to the SAO via email); and

 (2) a letter of recommendation from the faculty supervisor of the proposed project (please ask your supervisor to give this directly to the SAO).